mtxslv/mtxslv.github.io/_posts/2020-04-12-opencv_basics.md

 ```
 {% endraw %}

-Now let's se the original image... the `namedWindow` function creates an window with a title that is passed as a parameter; the other parameter (`WINDOW_AUTOSIZE`) makes it fit the displayed picture.
-The `imshow` [does basically the same](https://docs.opencv.org/2.4/modules/highgui/doc/user_interface.html?highlight=namedwindow) (yeah, I repeated myself, sorry ) and the `waitKey` makes the code waits for a pressed key.
+Now let's see the original image... the `namedWindow` function creates an window with a title that is passed as a parameter; the other parameter (`WINDOW_AUTOSIZE`) makes it fit the displayed picture.
+The `imshow` [does basically the same](https://docs.opencv.org/2.4/modules/highgui/doc/user_interface.html?highlight=namedwindow) (yeah, I repeated myself, sorry ) and the `waitKey` makes the code wait for a pressed key.

 {% raw %}
 ```cpp